“ACME Inc, a Fortune 500 company welcomes submissions from SME’s & Startups”

 Well, having worked within corporate innovation teams and subsequently pitched to some, I want to tell you that things are not quite as they seem…

-For example, the compliance team within the ACME Inc may insist on X, but the ACME delivery team might only support Y. Result - nothing happens.
+For example, the compliance team within the ACME Inc may insist on X, but ACME’s engineering team might only support Y. Result - nothing happens.
 However, the eager startup - Gullible LLC, will graciously rewrite their entire platform to support both X and Y. It’s a match made in heaven.
 Until the corporate decides to formally initiate the project…

 At this point the startup has de-risked everything - the corporate knows what to do, the business case can be justified.
 Time to hand over to the grown ups.
 The in house delivery team takes over, thanks the startup for their hard work and brings in Infosys, IBM or whoever else to take the project through to production.

 The hurdles that prevented the corporate from getting the project off the ground often prevent it from keeping the startup onboard.
 Technical architects refuse to sign off technology that isn’t “enterprise grade” (I know, because I’ve done this myself!), compliance officers need to see ISO 9001, 27001 and other certifications, credit controllers demand N years audited accounts.

 It’s important to look beyond the headlines.
 The fact that a company selected “10 amazing startups from last years cohort” means nothing.
 How many of those startups progressed beyond pilot stage?
 How much revenue are they receiving?

 Startups come in all shapes and sizes.
 The fact that a company was willing to work with a 400 person strong, Series C startup doens’t mean they’ll work with a bootstrapped or seed level company.